msiniscalchi/atom-latextools/MANUAL.md

 If you use `texlive`, make sure you also install `latexmk`.
 (This is included in the full install, but may be omitted if you install a smaller subset of the distribution.)

-`SumatraPDF` is the only supported viewer.
+`SumatraPDF` is the only supported viewer (in addition to the Atom-based `pdf-view`).
 The reason is that it supports inverse and forward search; other viewers do not.

 To ensure that inverse search works, TODO ELABORATE